ChildMindInstitute/mindlogger-backend/docs/plugins.rst

 ------------

-The DICOM Viewer plugin adds support for previewing DICOM files when viewing an item in girder.
+The DICOM Viewer plugin adds support for previewing DICOM files when viewing an item in girderformindlogger.
 If multiple DICOM files are present in a single item, they are presented as multiple slices.
 The DICOM image is shown as well as a table of DICOM tags.
 The window center and width can be changed by the user.
 Controls allow the user to step through slices, auto-level the window, auto-zoom, or